9. Database access

 - in [1], the project.

-- In [2], the project is configured to run [ExecuteScalar.cs]
+- in [2], the project is configured to run [ExecuteScalar.cs]

 The [ExecuteScalar.cs] program is as follows: